0xSpaceShard/starknet-hardhat-plugin/README.md

 ### `run`

-No CLI options introduced, but a starknet network can be specified using the config file.
+No CLI options introduced to the original `hardhat run`, but a starknet network can be specified using the config file.
 See [Runtime network](#runtime-network).

 ### `test`